 - The offence involves a breach of a court order.

 - Even where no harassment, alarm or distress was actually caused by the breach and none was intended by the offender, the starting point for sentence is a community order (low).
-It should also be noted that the maximum penalty which may be imposed on indictment is imprisonment for a term not exceeding five years, (the Sentencing Guidelines Council's Breach of an Anti-social Behaviour Order: Definitive Guidelines).
+It should also be noted that the maximum penalty which may be imposed on indictment is imprisonment for a term not exceeding five years, (the Sentencing Council's definitive sentencing guideline on breach offences.

 - The suspect's previous convictions and the previous out-of-court disposals which he /she has received, the pattern of offending whilst subject to a court order, and whether the offending was or is likely to be continued or repeated or escalated.

 - Whether the behaviour repeats the behaviour which led to the order being imposed.

 - Whether the victim was in a vulnerable situation.

 - Whether the victim was vulnerable for some other reason (for example, was the offence motivated by any form of discrimination against the victim's ethnic or national origin, gender, disability, age, religion or belief, sexual orientation or transgender identity; or the suspect's demonstrated hostility towards the victim based on any of these characteristics?).

 Prosecutors should also take into account the reasons why the order was imposed.
 This information provides the context within which seemingly "minor" breaches, such as presence in an exclusion zone, should be reviewed.